 Black and White Morality: Hercules, Zeus and Hera become purely good.
 Hadies becomes purely evil.
 In the origional myths they were a lot more morally ambiguous.
 The only grey character in the movie is Meg.
 This is one side effect of being Hijacked by Jesus.

 Bond Villain Stupidity: It's never properly explained why Hades doesn't just open a can of divine whoopass on Hercules himself.
 He's clearly shown to be powerful enough and seemingly immune to any physical attack Hercules can throw at him while he's still mortal.
 It's possible that Zeus would intervene if he did.
 Hades knew he could never beat Zeus without the aid of the Titans so he has to send his monsters out to fight him instead and risk the chance of Herc beating them.

 Bound and Gagged: Meg during Hades' deal with Hercules to symbolize her enslavement.
 As well as to keep Meg from telling Hercules the truth.

 A major example of bowdlerising from Greek mythology; for example, besides a total change of Hades' personality, Hercules is the son of Zeus and Hera.

 In European and several other cuts, the hydra's blood is replaced with purple smoke.

 Book Ends: During the beginning of the movie after Pain and Panic kidnap Hercules, turn Him mortal, and then try and fail to kill Him.
-Panic runs around worrying that "Hes not gonna be happy when He finds out about this."
-And Pain says "You mean if He finds out" Panic: "If!
+Panic runs around worrying that "He's not gonna be happy when He finds out about this."
+Pain says "You mean if He finds out" Panic: "If!
 If is good!"
-They pretty much have the same conversation after Hercules punches Hades into The River Styx.
+They have a similar conversation after Hercules punches Hades into The River Styx.